Gilb03/Gilb03/README.md

  <strong> Engineer |  Analyst | Educator </strong>
 <br>
 <br>
 I am a dynamic and motivated professional skilled in Excel, Tableau, SQL and Project Management.
-Strong Business Analytics professional with a Bachelor of Science (B.S.) focused in Marketing and International Business from Xavier University, and currently pursuing a M.S in Business Analytics with a concentration in Data Science from the Kellstadt Graduate School of Business.
+Strong Business Analytics professional with a Bachelor of Science (B.S.) focused in Marketing and International Business from Xavier University, and a M.S in Business Analytics from the Kellstadt Graduate School of Business.